 legal resources necessary to hold negligent facilities accountable.

-Urinary Tract Infections in Nursing Homes
+Urinary Tract Infection in Elderly Nursing Home Residents

-Call our legal team at (800) 926-7565 (toll-free phone number) or use the contact form today to schedule a free case evaluation.
-Then, let us begin working on your family's behalf to ensure you receive the financial compensation you deserve for the nursing home's negligence.
+Let us begin working on your family's behalf to ensure you receive the financial compensation you deserve for the nursing home's negligence.

 The study suggested that all nursing home patients have an indwelling catheter for no more than five days.
 Nursing homes should also have protocols for when it's time for a resident to be taken off their indwelling catheter, and they should stock single-use catheters as a backup.

-Other causes may include:
+Other causes of urinary tract infections may include:

-- Specific antibiotics are given to the resident without proper monitoring
+- The nursing home fails to monitor specific antibiotics given to the resident

 - Ileostomy bags being left too long before emptying